-In 1978 the name is changed to the Minnesota Fall Charity Horse Show.
+In 1978 the name was changed to the Minnesota Fall Charity Horse Show.

-In the 1980’s the Minnesota Fall Charity Horse Show becomes an exclusively hunter/jumper show and promotes the Saturday night Grand Prix to a broader audience.
+In the 1980s the Minnesota Fall Charity Horse Show became an exclusively hunter/jumper show and promoted the Saturday night Grand Prix to a broader audience.

-In 1992 Beth Miner takes the reins along with Midstates Horse Shows.
+In 1992 Beth Miner took the reins along with Midstates Horse Shows.
 It is renamed the Minnesota Harvest Horse Show.
 The Grand Prix moves to the Target Center.

-In 1993 the Grand Prix returns to the Minnesota State Fair Coliseum.
+In 1993 the Grand Prix returned to the Minnesota State Fair Coliseum.

-In 2006 Beth Miner steps down after 14 years of service and a new committee works alongside Midstates Horse Shows to expand sponsorship and increase attendance of competitors and spectators.
+In 2006 Beth Miner stepped down after 14 years of service, and a new committee worked alongside Midstates Horse Shows to expand sponsorship and increase the attendance of competitors and spectators.

-In 2009 Infinity Direct updates the Minnesota Harvest Horse Show brand. www.minnesotaharvesthorseshow.com is born.
+In 2009 Infinity Direct updated the Minnesota Harvest Horse Show brand. www.minnesotaharvesthorseshow.com is born.
 A new event, Jumping with the Stars, is added.
 The Hunter Spectacular moves to the Friday night lineup.

-The Horse Show Management organization, Showplace Productions, led by Pat Boyle and his talented team, take over the management of the horse show.
+The Horse Show Management organization, Showplace Productions, led by Pat Boyle and his talented team, takes over the management of the horse show.

-In 2016 the Minnesota Harvest Horse Show celebrates its 25th Anniversary.
+In 2016 the Minnesota Harvest Horse Show celebrated its 25th Anniversary.

-2019 Over the course of many years, the show has expanded it’s charitable contributions to four equine-related 501(c)(3)’s: We Can Ride, This Old Horse, Equine Innovations and Hope Rides.
+2019 Over the course of many years, the show has expanded its charitable contributions to four equine-related 501(c)(3)’s: We Can Ride, This Old Horse, and Equine Innovations.
 Each organization participates in helping the Committee run the show in very important ways.
 They are also featured during the Pre-show of the Grand Prix.

-In 2020 the Minnesota Harvest Horse Show was cancelled for the first time in its history due to the Covid-19 pandemic.
+In 2020 the Minnesota Harvest Horse Show was canceled for the first time in its history due to the Covid-19 pandemic.